The Classics Program

 Classics focuses on the study of the languages, literatures, and civilizations of ancient Greece and Rome.
 Since many of the ideas and principles which emerged in the classical world are basic to Western culture, courses in Classics apply to the study of almost all the liberal arts and sciences.

-Students wishing to major in Classics may choose among three concentrations: Latin (see Latin); an interdisciplinary concentration in Classical Civilization; or an interdisciplinary concentration in Classical Archaeology.
+Students pursuing a Bachelor of Arts degree in Classics may choose among three concentrations: Latin (see Latin); an interdisciplinary concentration in Classical Civilization; or an interdisciplinary concentration in Classical Archaeology.
 Students develop their major programs in consultation with a faculty advisor.

 The concentration in Classical Archaeology offers special preparation to those students who wish to pursue museum or field work in archaeology.
 A concentration in Classical Archaeology joined with a related major such as anthropology, art history, historic preservation, history, or religion will enable a student to add depth of knowledge about the ancient world to his or her study of those disciplines.